axllent/silverstripe-less/README.md

 * Based on lesscss from https://github.com/tardinha/silverstripe-lesscss
 * Includes flushing option (?flush=1) to regenerate CSS stylesheets (ie. force undetected less changes with @import)
-* Check all required *.css files for a *.less equevelant, so works transparently.
+* Check all required *.css files for a *.less equivalent, so works transparently.

 ## Requirements